Skip to Content

 December 2021 – August 2024

-The Conservancy and stakeholders identified a subset of actions from the Watershed Action Plan to implement immediately.
-They expected that these actions would result in the most dramatic pollutant reductions with the lowest cost and effort.
-This project includes functional and visible elements like rain gardens, riparian buffer zones, and pet waste stations.
-Also included are education and outreach initiatives, land stewardship events, and promotion of sustainable landscaping practices.
+This project implemented functional and visible best management practices (BMPs) like rain gardens, riparian buffer zones, and pet waste stations.
+Other BMPs included education and outreach initiatives, land stewardship events, and promotion of sustainable landscaping practices.

-Additionally, project staff will dedicate time to identifying and building relationships with key property owners—both public and private—who are well positioned to install or implement some of these practices on their property.
-Through education and outreach activities, the Conservancy hopes to positively change behaviors at the individual and household levels, drive residential-scale structural practices on private property, and lay the groundwork for continual use of many of these practices.
+Additionally, the Shoal Creek Conservancy dedicated time to identifying and building relationships with key property owners—both public and private—who were well positioned to install or implement some of these practices on their property.

 Back to the top of the page Back to top